Federal Football Netball Club: History

 After a break of five years, the Federal FC returned to the UMFA in 1909 and over the remainder of the twentieth century Federal firmly established itself as one of the UMFL's leading clubs, claiming at least one premiership every decade.

 The 1920s brought several grand final appearances but only one flag, achieved in 1925 against Walwa.
 Over the course of the 1930s the Swans, with a total of three premierships, all claimed in succession between 1933 and 1935, vied with Walwa as the competition's most successful club.

+In 1928, Mr A E Eastlake was elected as the club secretary for the 21st consecutive year.
+Mr A E Eastlake resigned as Secretary / Treasurer at the 1929 Annual General Meeting.

 Federal began the post-war period by downing Walwa, 8.8 (56) to 3.9 (27), in the 1945 grand final, but there then followed an unusually long premiership drought that was not broken until 1959.
 The Swans overcame Corryong in that year's grand final, as they would do again the following season.
 Both matches were close, with Federal getting home by 10 points in the former year and 9 points in the latter.

 The remainder of the 1960s saw the Swans contesting another four grand finals but only once, against Cudgewa in 1965, did they emerge victorious.
 The ensuing decade was altogether more successful as the side procured its second hat trick of grand final triumphs between 1975 and 1977 besides finishing second on four occasions.

 The 1980s proved to be the Swans' most successful decade to date, with grand final victories over Tumbarumba in 1980, Border-Walwa in 1983, Cudgewa in 1986, Corryong in 1988, and Border-Walwa in 1989.
 There were also losing grand final appearances against Corryong in both 1985 and 1987.